Visit Your Colleagues’ Courses

 - Offering recommendations for the process of planning visits

 - Funding a luncheon for pairs of instructors who have completed a visit

 In order to qualify for a luncheon reimbursement from DCAL, two instructors must:

-- notify Elaine Livingston of your intention to schedule a visit
+- Notify DCAL of your intention to schedule a visit

-- send an itemized receipt for the luncheon, dated after the class visit, to Elaine Livingston.
+- Send an itemized receipt for the luncheon, dated after the class visit, to DCAL.
 The total cost of the lunch, including gratuity, should not exceed $20 per person.